 Kids are expensive.
 From constantly replacing their clothes and shoes as they grow to driving up your grocery bill during growth spurts to hobbies, sports, and birthdays – the costs add up quickly!
-Of all the costs associated with having a kid, childcare is one of the biggest.
+Of all the costs associated with having a kid, is childcare costs.

-When you’re trying to build a brighter financial future for your family, one of the first things you need to know is how to save money on childcare.
-You’re pinching pennies everywhere else, trying your darndest to save money.
+When you’re trying to build a brighter financial future for your family, one of the first things you need to know is how to save money on childcare costs.
+You’re pinching pennies everywhere, while trying your best to save money.
 For childcare, monthly costs can sometimes be as much as an entire income.

-When you already have a kid in childcare, most of the advice on how to save money on childcare is unhelpful.
+When you already have a kid in childcare, most of the advice on how to save money on childcare costs are not helpful.
 You get flooded with advice on how to pick a daycare provider, told to “just stay home”… there are even articles out there that recommend you save money by just not having kids!

 Trying to lower that childcare bill can seem impossible with all this bad advice.
-The good news is that it isn’t impossible to save money on childcare, even if you have a provider already.
-Here are our top 3 tips for saving money on childcare when your kids are already there.
+The good news is that it isn’t impossible to save money on childcare costs, even if you have a provider already.
+Here are our top 3 tips for saving money on childcare costs:

-Our first tip can feel overwhelming, but it’s the simplest way to save money on anything – including childcare.
+Our first tip can feel overwhelming, but it’s the simplest way to save money on anything – including childcare costs.
 Start by asking your childcare provider about discounts.
 They may have discounts available that you aren’t taking advantage of yet.

 Here’s how you start the conversation.
 First, pick a time when your provider isn’t swamped with kids and their parents.
-(So drop-off of pick-up is out.)
 You may be able to schedule a meeting with them or ask if you can send an email so they can get to it when they have time.

 When it’s time to talk, start by thanking them for all their hard work.
 After all, it’s not just anyone you’ll trust your kids with!
 Next, let them know that you’re trying to tighten up the budget right now.
 You don’t have to share why (unless you want to), just let them know you’re looking to cut costs.